Loading...

 Portion Control

-Add healthy fats such as avocado slices or a sprinkle of nuts and seeds (like flaxseeds or chia seeds) to the salad to help slow digestion and blunt glucose spikes.
+Add healthy fats like avocado slices or a handful of nuts (almonds, walnuts) to your meal.
+These can help slow digestion and prevent rapid glucose spikes.

 Hydration

-Drink water during and after your meal to aid digestion and help regulate blood sugar.
+Drink water throughout your meal to aid digestion and help stabilize glucose levels.

 Mindful Eating